Meet the Dance Artists & Judges

 Founded 14 years ago by Indian expatriate Nimmy Babu and her daughter, Jane, the school is making its first impression on FusionFest by having its 25 performing dancers present a variety of popular Bollywood routines.

-The Praise and Dance Team of the Lion of Judah Academy, a K-12 private school located in Pine Hills, brings the joys of worship and West and South African dance to the FusionFest performance stage.
+The Praise and Dance Team of the Lion of Judah Academy, a K-12 private school located in Pine Hills, brings the joys of worship and Caribbean dance to the FusionFest performance stage.

 FusionFest returnee Yessica Lizarraga dances a number that represents some of the most popular traditional songs of the Mexican states of Jalisco and Sinaloa.
 Jalisco is home to mariachi music and elegant, long-sleeved ladies’ attire, while Sinaloa’s banda musical style is the famous “Tambora.”
 The beautiful dresses are derived from turn-of-the-century fashions and typically consist of calico ruffled blouses and skirts.